Temiloluwa16/frontend-mentor/README.md

 ### What I learned

-To be honest, i have only completed project with the help of a tutorial or i just inspect the page itself.
-This would be my first ever project that i attempted on my own with a few suggestions from CHATGPT on styling. the first thing I did was to create a github repository for the project and hosted it on netlify.
-I was rather overwhelmed and didn't know where to begin.
-I just calmed myself down and started with structuring the page.
-I went in with styling.
-This is mostly where i struggled because I wasn't really familiar with a lot of CSS properties so I did my research for any style i couldn't quite remember or know.
+To be honest, most of my previous projects were done by following tutorials or inspecting other pages.
+This project is the first one I’ve attempted on my own, with a few styling suggestions from ChatGPT.
+The first step I took was creating a GitHub repository and hosting the project on Netlify.
+At first, I felt pretty overwhelmed and wasn’t sure where to start, but I calmed myself down and began by structuring the page.

+Styling was where I struggled the most since I wasn’t familiar with a lot of CSS properties.
+I ended up doing a lot of research for styles I couldn’t remember or didn’t know.
+But in the end, I’m proud of pushing through and figuring things out along the way

 ```html